GameWisp/GameWisp-Singularity-Examples/README.md

         //Do something
     });

-This event fires whenever a channel gains a new subscriber.
-Has the following JSON structure:
+This event fires whenever a channel gains a new subscriber and has the following JSON structure:

      {
 	   event: "subscriber-new",